 The need of the hour is to spread awareness about topics and issues that matter.

 We hope you enjoyed reading our list of top Pakistani dramas, are there any that we missed out on?
-Let us know.
+Let us know what your favorite Pakistani drama 2020 and 2021 is by commenting below.